 Twenty-five percent of 2017 Wheaton graduates chose to pursue two majors, and like these students, Nshimirimana has mastered the art of balance while following his passions.

-In addition to studying three subjects—international relations, economics and French studies—Nshimirimana is an Admission ambassador, CORE June leader and peer mentor; is a member of the Global Leadership Development group; plays club soccer and dances with Paraiso Latino; has served as a student representative on the college’s Budget and Planning Committee and as a resident advisor; and even starred in the French-language student film “Dance of the Outsiders.”
+In addition to studying three subjects—international relations, economics and French studies—Nshimirimana is an Admission ambassador, Summer Orientation leader and peer mentor; is a member of the Global Leadership Development group; plays club soccer and dances with Paraiso Latino; has served as a student representative on the college’s Budget and Planning Committee and as a resident advisor; and even starred in the French-language student film “Dance of the Outsiders.”

 He has had two internships as an undergraduate, with Explo summer camps at Wheaton and at École Militaire in Paris, France, where he studied abroad both semesters his junior year.

 Originally from Buyenzi, a community in Burundi’s capital city of Bujumbura, Nshimirimana attended Li Po Chun United World College in Hong Kong before coming to Wheaton.